nygeog/questions/shapely_intersect/readme.md

 What I'd like to try and do is intersect these buffers with these census tracts, maintain their ID's and the tracts attributes.

+####These buffers are random points.
+The [Census Tracts are from NYC Department of City Planning](http://www.nyc.gov/html/dcp/html/bytes/districts_download_metadata.shtml#cbt)

-#The following Code was able to do it.
+##The following Code was able to do it.
 Thanks
 [GIS.StackExchange conversation](http://gis.stackexchange.com/questions/119374/intersect-shapefiles-using-shapely)

 Thanks [ThomasG77](http://gis.stackexchange.com/users/638/thomasg77)